Personal

 Certificates of Deposit

-• Open an account with a $500 minimum balance
+- Open an account with a minimum balance of $500

-• Earn higher-yielding interest than you would with a typical savings account
+- Earn higher-yielding interest than a typical savings account

 Minimum Balance Requirements

-You must maintain the minimum deposits in the account every day in order to obtain the annual percentage yield applicable to the account.
+You must maintain the minimum deposit in the account every day in order to obtain the annual percentage yield (APY) applicable to the account.

 Balance Computation Method